shabiel/personal-website/articles/floss-weekly.rst

 * Most people take and implement the software without giving back.
 Most of the software is public domain, so giving back is not required by a specific license.
-However, we noticed that even users in India and Jordan, when they modify GPL licensed code, they do not give back their code.
+However, we noticed that even users in India and Jordan, when they modify GPL licensed code, they have given back a limited amount of their code.
 * VistA has no good legacy of using version control to control the source code.
   Most people developing VistA today do not use source control; and as such, reusing existing open source infrastructure is not easy.
-* The presence of a "mother ship" has discouraged peer to peer sharing.
+* The presence of the Veterans Affairs "mother ship" and the ability to use VistA in proprietary implementations of the  software, has discouraged peer to peer sharing.
 * Outside of WorldVistA and OSEHRA volunteers and members, open source culture does not pervade the community.
 * WorldVistA does not have a business model, and is mostly staffed by volunteers.